 Let’s take a step back and put these into perspective.
 I can sense you’re not buying into the level of accuracy.

-The following image has the scale in the bottom RHS.
+The following image has a scale in the bottom RHS.
 So you can see that, at a high level, the general level of accuracy of all of them is sufficient to broadly record where you’ve been.
 It’s just digging down into the details where you get more and more disappointed the more you zoom – but DON’T forget, that’s to be expected.
-You are making this trade-off for a superior battery life and, in reality, only very long distance athletes and people who’ve forgotten the charger ( 🙂 ) are the ones who are going to be using these kinds of modes.
+You are making this trade-off for superior battery life and, in reality, only very long-distance athletes and people who’ve forgotten the charger ( 🙂 ) are the ones who are going to be using these kinds of modes.

 Test 5: Prince Charlie’s Pied-à-terre

 To the North of this section of the run (below), in Richmond Park, is Prince Charles’s ‘Hunting Lodge’.
 A smallish estate house by Royal Standards.
 I occasionally run past the police when he is staying there.
 In hindsight, with what I was wearing today (the Kral Vest), I’m perhaps lucky the armed guards weren’t there.
 Phew.